socar-kp/sofar_image_dataset/README.md

 MULTI-LABELABLE-SAMPLES
 ```

-2. Is Meta-Learning Always Necessary?: A Practical ML Framework Solving Novel Tasks at Large-scale Car Sharing Platform
+Paper 2.
+Is Meta-Learning Always Necessary?: A Practical ML Framework Solving Novel Tasks at Large-scale Car Sharing Platform
 ```
 SOFAR_DATASET
 ```

-3. Discovering the Effectiveness of Pre-Training for Image Recognition in a Large-scale Car-Sharing Platform
+Paper 3.
+Discovering the Effectiveness of Pre-Training for Image Recognition in a Large-scale Car-Sharing Platform
 ```
 CAR_DEFECT_RECOGNITION
 CAR_MODEL_DATASET